whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 1. Follow the simple directions given in https://github.com/hieplpvip/AsusSMC/wiki/Installation-Instruction
     - Download hieplpvip's repo: https://github.com/hieplpvip/AsusSMC
     - Run AsusSMCDaemon/install_daemon.sh by dragging it onto terminal
+    - Reboot if the script does not seem to work

 ## When you think you are done